suhaibasaeed/Blog/slashing-aws-network-costs/README.md

 # Slashing AWS Network Costs Blog
-1. To get this Terraform code to work you will need to add the following block, to the `main.tf` file or another .tf file in the same directory.
+1. To get this Terraform code to work you will need to add the following block, to the `main.tf` file or another .tf file in the same directory such as `terraform.tf`.
 ```
 terraform {